Shining Knight (Ystina): New 52

-In The New 52 (a 2011 reboot of the DC Comics universe), Ystin is a transgender character who primarily identifies as male but appears to be biologically female (this started as a running gag in Demon Knights where everyone was sure the Shining Knight was not biologically male but humoured 'her', before gradually being shown as a gender identity plot).
+In The New 52 (a 2011 reboot of the DC Comics universe), Ystin is a transgender character who identifies as male but appears to be biologically female.
 Ystin lived in a Celtic incarnation of Camelot as a squire, under Artus the Bear King.
 The Daemonites, ravagers of every attempt at Camelot, destroyed it and left Ystin for dead; Merlin fed him from the Grail and granted him immortality.
 With his horse Vanguard, the Shining Knight subconsciously searched Earth for the Grail so Merlin could resurrect Camelot.
 When immortality was too much, they took long slumbers under hillsides.
 Ystin was unaware of the later Camelot that Madame Xanadu and Jason Blood lived in and used to believe they were lying.

-In Dark Ages Europe, Ystin joined the 'Demon Knights' at the town of Little Spring and joined them on a quest to Avalon (the series had an early running gag of his habit of insulting people in old Welsh so they can't understand they're being insulted).
+In Dark Ages Europe, Ystin joined the 'Demon Knights' at the town of Little Spring and joined them on a quest to Avalon.
 Ystin and his comrade Exoristos formed a relationship during their time together.
 During an early battle against the Questing Queen, Ystin had a vision of Merlin giving him the option to cease searching for the Grail, as the search would bring "great sorrow"; he decided to continue.
 At Avalon, Ystin was knighted by King Arthur as part of the realm's agents on Earth: the original Stormwatch.
 He departed with Exoristos to continue searching for the Grail.

 Thirty years later, the Demon Knights are brought together again by an aged Al Jabr to fight the vampire Cain.
-Sir Ystin had been aware from his visions that he would one day become a vampire and while the team defeated Cain, the Knight was bitten and turned.
+Sir Ystin had been aware from his visions that he would one day become a vampire and while the team defeated Cain, the Knight was bitten and temporarily turned into a vampire.

 Other versions

 Titans Tomorrow

-An older version of Ystina has appeared in Teen Titans #52 as a member of the Titans Army from the Titans Tomorrow future.
+An older version of Ystina appears in Teen Titans #52 as a member of the Titans Army from the Titans Tomorrow future.

 Reception

-Charlotte Finn of Comics Alliance felt that Yistin wasn't quite there yet regarding complexity but she noted that the character had potential through later issues and additional clarifications that Ystin "could be a sterling, if somewhat blood-soaked, representative of whatever expression Sir Ystin is" which Charlotte felt that trans characters deserve to be seen in the mirrors of "ourselves".
+Charlotte Finn of ComicsAlliance felt that Ystin is not a particularly complex character, but has potential, clarifying that he "could be a sterling, if somewhat blood-soaked, representative of whatever expression Sir Ystin is", and that transgender characters deserve to be seen in the mirrors of "ourselves".

 The character was acknowledged by The Advocate as someone who would be great to see in a Justice League film as an example of a modern, positive outlook on intersex superheroes.